beyzanurulukus1/Horse-Race-Simulator/README.md

-## Project Name
-Horse Race Simulation Project
+🐎 Horse Race Simulation Project

-## Project Purppose
+🎯 Project Purpose

-This project is a simple horse racing game that runs on the terminal.
+This project is a simple horse racing simulation game that runs in the terminal.
-The goal of this project is to provide an interactive experience where the player selects a horse and watches the race progress with random movements.
+The goal is to create an interactive experience where the player selects a horse and watches the race progress through random movements.

+At the end of the race, the program determines:

-The goal is to determine which horse reaches the finish line first and display the final ranking including the horse selected by the player.
+Which horse reaches the finish line first 🥇

+The final ranking of all horses

+The position of the player’s selected horse

-## Requirements
+⚙️ Requirements

-To run this project, the following requirement must be met:
+To run this project, make sure the following requirement is met:

-Python Python 3.x version must be installed.
+🐍 Python 3.x must be installed on your computer.

+You can check your Python version by running:

+python --version

+or (depending on your setup):

+python3 --version